 Please visit the Centre for Flexible Learning for complete information, including hardware/software requirements as well as course descriptions.

-1. How can I enroll in the ONLINE part-time Resource Consulting Graduate Certificate program?
+1. How can I enrol in the ONLINE part-time Resource Consulting Graduate Certificate program?

 In order to register in the online part-time Resource Consulting Graduate Certificate program, you will need to review the general information and special admission requirements in the program information package (PIP) prior to registering in the program.
 Dates and times to register are on our website or Centre for Flexible Learning.

 2. What is the Resource Consulting admission requirement?

 An ECE Diploma, ECE work experience and experience with children with special needs is required.
 Prior to registering in the Resource Consulting program the following documents must be e-mailed to Karen.Skeaff@senecacollege.ca - Attention: Resource Consulting Program Coordinator.
 The applicant must receive approval from the coordinator before enrolling in the Resource Consulting program.
 Approval will be sent by email.
 An email account is necessary in order for us to contact you with a decision on your eligibility.

 Required Documentations Prior to Admission into the Resource Consulting Program:

 Admission to Field Placements